flutter/website/src/docs/deployment/linux.md

 ## Desktop file and icon

-: Desktop entry files are used to add an application to the desktop menu.
+Desktop entry files are used to add an application to the desktop menu.
 These files specify the name and icon of your application, the categories it belongs to, related search keywords and more.
 These files have the extension .desktop and follow the XDG Desktop Entry Specification version 1.1.

-## Flutter super-cool-app.desktop example
+### Flutter super-cool-app.desktop example

-: Place the .desktop file in your Flutter project under `<project root>/snap/gui/super-cool-app.desktop`.
+Place the .desktop file in your Flutter project under `<project root>/snap/gui/super-cool-app.desktop`.

-  **Notice**: name for icon and .desktop file must be the same as you name your app in yaml file For example:
+**Notice**: icon and .desktop file name must be the same as your app name in yaml file!

+For example:

 ```desktop